 Experience the intellectual vibrancy and close-knit environment of our department.
 Gain marketable skills for future careers.
 Take courses that are relevant and timely, on topics you care about, including popular culture, violence, group and family dynamics, death, gender and sexuality, food, and social justice.

 We offer three majors at the B.A. level in Religion, Judaic Studies, and Southern Asia Studies.
-We also offer minors in Religion, Judaic Studies, Southern Asia Studies, and Iranian Studies.
+We also offer minors in Religion, Judaic Studies and Southern Asia Studies.

 A Major in Religions and Cultures provides vital knowledge of the religious traditions and cultures that shape our globalizing world.
 Or consider a Minor in Religions and Cultures, which nicely complements majors in History, Philosophy, English Literature, Political Science and more.
 Whatever the choice, be sure to take advantage of our small class sizes and our various entrance scholarships.